Error-in-variables modelling for operator learning: Introduction

-The effect of noisy inputs in the training and test data for deep operator regression methods is relatively unexplored, despite being widely studied in the related context of adversarial examples in deep learning \cite{szegedy2013intriguing, yoshida2017spectral}.
+The effect of noisy inputs in the training and test data for deep operator regression methods is relatively unexplored, despite being widely studied in the related context of adversarial examples in deep learning \citep{szegedy2013intriguing, yoshida2017spectral}.
 In single and multivariate statistics, error in the independent variables leads to inconsistent parameter estimates without proper error modelling.
 In particular, linear models fit via ordinary least squares (OLS) to scalar data $\{(x+\epsilon, y)\}$ with error in the independent variable persistently underpredict the slope as

-where $m^*$ is the predicted slope, $m$ is the true slope, $x$ is the independent variable, and $\epsilon$ is the error in $x$ \cite{Hutcheon2010}.
-This phenomenon is known as attenuation bias and methods such as total least squares \cite{Markovsky2007}, and Deming regression \cite{linnet1993evaluation} have been developed to counteract it.
-More generally, including in nonlinear contexts, an error-in-variable (EiV) model is required to correct for inconsistency arising from error in the independent variables.
+where $m^*$ is the predicted slope, $m$ is the true slope, $x$ is the independent variable, and $\epsilon$ is the error in $x$ \citep{Hutcheon2010}.
+This phenomenon is known as \emph{attenuation bias} and methods such as total least squares \citep{Markovsky2007}, and Deming regression \citep{linnet1993evaluation} have been developed to counteract it.
+More generally, including in nonlinear contexts, an error-in-variables (EiV) model is required to correct for inconsistency arising from error in the independent variables.
 Typically, EiV models are highly specialized to specific problems.
 See \cite{zwanzig2000estimation,Chen2011} for overviews of this topic.

+For multivariate linear regression, the method of \cite{xu2007covariate} can recover models given independent variables corrupted by additive noise.
+The Compensated Matrix Uncertainty selector method \citep{rosenbaum2013improved} has been developed to recover over-parameterized models under the assumption that the parameter vector is sparse and the variance of the noise can be estimated, and was shown to compensate for missing data.
+The method of \cite{loh2011high} additionally has convergence guarantees for the optimization problem used to infer the parameters and can operate on data corrupted with multiplicative noise.

 In contrast to single and multivariate data, where one often has more control over the error in the independent variables, e.g. the placement of sensors, functional data originate from signals which are generally noisy, particularly when measured in extreme environments or at high sampling rates.
 This makes it essential that operator regression methods be robust to noise in both the input (independent) and output (dependent) variables.
-To the best of the authors' knowledge, there are currently no error-in-variable models available for either function-to-function regression or operator regression methods.
+Error-in-variables models have previously been developed for linear function-to-function regression \citep{chakraborty2017regression,chen2022functional}.
+However, to the best of the authors' knowledge, there is no error-in-variables model available for any operator regression or nonlinear function-to-function regression methods.